History of Paris: Roman Lutetia (52 BC – AD 486)

 Besides the Roman architecture and city design, the newcomers imported Roman cuisine: modern excavations have found amphorae of Italian wine and olive oil, shellfish, and a popular Roman sauce called garum.
 Despite its commercial importance, Lutetia was only a medium-sized Roman city, considerably smaller than Lugdunum (Lyon) or Agedincum (Sens), which was the capital of the Roman province of Lugdunensis Quarta, in which Lutetia was located.

 Christianity was introduced into Paris in the middle of the 3rd century AD.
-According to tradition, it was brought by Saint Denis, the Bishop of the Parisii, who, along with two others, Rustique and Éleuthère, was arrested by the Roman prefect Fescennius.
-When he refused to renounce his faith, he was beheaded on Mount Mercury.
+According to tradition, it was brought by Saint Denis, the Bishop of the Parisii, who was beheaded on Mount Mercury when he refused to renounce his faith.
 According to the tradition, Saint Denis picked up his head and carried it to a secret Christian cemetery of Vicus Cattulliacus about six miles away.
 A different version of the legend says that a devout Christian woman, Catula, came at night to the site of the execution and took his remains to the cemetery.
 The hill where he was executed, Mount Mercury, later became the Mountain of Martyrs ("Mons Martyrum"), eventually Montmartre.
 A church was built on the site of the grave of St. Denis, which later became the Basilica of Saint-Denis.
-By the 4th century, the city had its first recognized bishop, Victorinus (346 AD).
-By 392 AD, it had a cathedral.
+By the 4th century, the city had its first recognized bishop, Victorinus (346).
+By 392, it had a cathedral.

-Late in the 3rd century AD, the invasion of Germanic tribes, beginning with the Alamans in 275 AD, caused many of the residents of the Left Bank to leave that part of the city and move to the safety of the Île de la Cité.
+Late in the 3rd century AD, the invasion of Germanic tribes, beginning with the Alamans in 275, caused many of the residents of the Left Bank to leave that part of the city and move to the safety of the Île de la Cité.
 Many of the monuments on the Left Bank were abandoned, and the stones used to build a wall around the Île de la Cité, the first city wall of Paris.
 A new basilica and baths were built on the island; their ruins were found beneath the square in front of the cathedral of Notre Dame.
-Beginning in 305 AD, the name Lutetia was replaced on milestones by Civitas Parisiorum, or "City of the Parisii".
-By the period of the Late Roman Empire (the 3rd-5th centuries AD), it was known simply as "Parisius" in Latin and "Paris" in French.
+Beginning in 305, the name Lutetia was replaced on milestones by Civitas Parisiorum, or "City of the Parisii".
+By the period of the Late Roman Empire (the 3rd–5th centuries AD), it was known simply as "Parisius" in Latin and "Paris" in French.